 What is leptospirosis?

 Leptospirosis is a bacterial disease of humans and animals.
-It is caused by Leptospira bacteria that are found in infected animal urine and animal tissues.
+It is caused by Leptospira bacteria that are excreted in urine

 What are the symptoms?

-- Common initial symptoms of leptospirosis are fever, severe headache, sore muscles, chills, vomiting, and red eyes.
+- Common initial symptoms of leptospirosis include fever, severe headache, sore muscles, chills, vomiting, and red eyes.
+Symptoms usually come on suddenly.
 These symptoms can mimic other diseases, such as influenza, and diagnosis is often difficult.
-Some people do not have all of these symptoms.
+People with leptospirosis may have some, or all of these symptoms.
+Some people can also develop long lasting effects following leptospirosis infection.

 - Some people with leptospirosis go on to develop severe disease.
-This can include Weil's disease, which is kidney failure, jaundice (yellow colouration of the skin and eye balls which indicates liver disease), and haemorrhage into skin and mucous membranes.
-Meningitis (inflammation of the lining of the brain) and bleeding in the lungs can also occur.
+This can include kidney failure, jaundice (yellow colouration of the skin and eye balls which indicates liver disease), and bleeding and respiratory complications.
+Other complications including meningitis (inflammation of the lining of the brain and spinal cord) can also occur.
 Most people who develop severe disease require hospitalisation and severe leptospirosis can sometimes be fatal.

 How is it spread?